 Workers’ rights after a job-related injury have repeatedly been protected by both state and national laws.
 The Occupational Safety and Health Administration (OSHA) calls the reporting of a work-related injury or illness a “core employee right,” and yet, many work injuries go unreported every year.
 Why?
 One common reason is the injured worker’s fear of employer retaliation.
 A study from the legal website FindLaw reported that as many as 10 percent of employees fail to report injuries to their employers because of concerns about employer retaliation.

 National and state laws specifically make employer retaliation illegal in Ohio, but both real-life examples and the fear of these occurrences can be discouraging to injured workers.
-In some cases, workers may not even realize that the negative consequences they experience are considered retaliation.
+Sometimes, workers may not even realize that the negative consequences they experience are considered retaliation.

 What Is Employer Retaliation in Ohio?